 10 Sources of Low Self-Esteem

-Self-esteem: what happened while you grew up was not your fault
+What happened as you grew up was not your fault.

 Posted Dec 24, 2013